semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 1. Prepare a configuration file to add a Semgrep scan as part of your pipeline.
 This configuration file can be stored within Buildkite or as a `pipeline.yml` file in the target repository.
 2. Copy the code snippet provided in [Sample Buildkite configuration snippet](#sample-buildkite-configuration-snippet), making alterations if necessary for your environment.
 3. If you are using Buildkite to store the configuration, save the updated file.
 Otherwise, commit the updated `pipeline.yml` file into the `/.buildkite` folder within the target repository.
 4. The Semgrep job starts automatically upon detecting the committed `pipeline.yml` file.
 Alternatively, if you are using the Buildkite UI, you can select **New build**.
-You can view the job through Buildkite's interface by clicking **your repository > Pipelines**.
+You can view the job through Buildkite's interface by clicking **Pipelines > pipeline name**.

 :::note
 These steps can be performed within Buildkite's UI.
 To do so, navigate to Buildkite's main page, and click **Pipelines > New Pipeline**.